intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

    associated with the "To" information, contacts that are required for liaison management, as well as any additional experts.

+In addition an explicit "Send Reply To" address may be provided that is used for processing the liaison statement.
+This address is usually not a personal address but rather a generic address associated to role.
+For liaison statements sent by the IETF, this address should be the alias of the liaison manager, if applicable, or an address maintained by the IAB for liaison management such as liaison-coordination@iab.org.
+Having these more central contact points to send liaison statements to, helps to ensure that all statements get recorded correctly and are addressed to the appropriate groups.
+For statements send from other organisations there is usually also such an generic address or the person from the sending organisation who sent out the email to someone within the IETF may be listed here.

 #### Purpose:

 A liaison statement generally has one of three purposes and will